Harper College will be closed on Wednesday, February 12 in observance of Lincoln's Day.

 The Harper College Dietetic Internship partnered with the following Universities to seamlessly provide our incoming interns with a master’s degree.
 Interns are not required to attend these three universities; however, they are preferred partners.

 The length of the internship will depend on the track the intern chooses.
-The Harper College timeline for completing a certificate is a maximum of 10 years, however, interns in the Dietetic Internship program are expected to complete the program in the following timeframe below:
+The Harper College timeline for completing a certificate is a maximum of 10 years.
+However, interns in the Dietetic Internship program are expected to complete the program in the following timeframe below:

 All interns will complete their rotations in a consecutive 9 months.
 The extended length of the internship for tracks B and C is for completion of a master’s degree.
-The internship rotations do not take place during summer months.
-This must be considered when extending length of the internship.
+The internship rotations do not take place during the summer months.
+This must be considered when extending the length of the internship.

 The program requires distance education for very few educational experiences.
 When distance education is required, the intern must have their web camera on during distance instruction to verify their identity.

 The Dietetic Internship requires basic computer skills to be successful.
-This includes creating and saving documents, organizing files and folders on storage devices, performing Internet searches, sending email messages and using word processing programs.
-The College uses Blackboard and training can be provided on that, if needed.
+This includes creating and saving documents, organizing files and folders on storage devices, performing Internet searches, sending email messages, and using word processing programs.
+The College uses Blackboard, and training can be provided if needed.
+In addition to those skills, an intern in the program will need the following:

 The college has a loaner program through the library which can be found here: